NaySoftware/go-fcm/README.md

-serverKey is the server key by Firebase Cloud Messaging to get the key go to :
+serverKey is the server key by Firebase Cloud Messaging

+Server Key can be found in:

+1. go to Firebase project settings
+2. Cloud Messaging
-Firebase project settings --> Cloud Messaging --> then copy the server key
+3. then copy the server key

 # Examples